Write a Java Command

 Package custom Java command

-2. In the Maven build configuration page, enter package in the textbox Goals, then click Run button.
+2. In the Maven build configuration page, enter package in the textbox Goals, then click the Run button.

-3. You could find the Jar file at the path target/custom-java-command-1.0.jar, this is the jar we will upload to IDA application.
+3. You could find the Jar file at the path target/custom-java-command-1.0.jar, this is the jar we will upload to the IDA application.

 Upload custom Java command in IDA